IMPLEMENTATION GUIDANCE

 Restorative Leadership Teams (RLT) Development

-Casting Circles Supports RLT Development through monthly coaching and professional development sessions, Casting Circles works alongside your staff to form Restorative Leadership Teams (RLTs) at each school site.
-These teams, consisting of key stakeholders such as administrators, teacher leaders, counselors, and other staff, actively guide restorative initiatives and ensure their long-term success.
+Through ongoing coaching and professional development, Casting Circles works alongside your staff to form a Restorative Leadership Team at each school site.
+These teams are made up of key stakeholders — typically administrators, teacher leaders, counselors, social workers, and other staff — who are positioned to influence culture, practice, and systems from within.

-- Set System-Wide Goals: RLTs work collaboratively to identify goals for implementing restorative practices across the school.
+- Plan and Guide Implementation: RLTs work collaboratively to identify goals for implementing restorative practices across the school.
 This shared leadership model helps eliminate the “top-down” approach, encouraging inclusive, community-driven decision-making.

-- Engage Diverse Voices: By including a wide range of perspectives—such as social workers, guidance counselors, department heads, and even PTA representatives—the RLT ensures that restorative initiatives are inclusive, comprehensive, and responsive to the unique needs of the school community.
+- Engages Diverse Perspectives: By intentionally including a range of roles — administrators, classroom teachers, support staff, counselors, and when appropriate, family or community representatives — the RLT ensures that restorative practices are inclusive, relevant, and grounded in the real needs of the school community.

 Building and Sustaining the Team

-Throughout the process, Casting Circles can offer continuous training, coaching, and support to RLT members, ensuring that they have the skills and resources needed to sustain and replicate restorative practices effectively.
+Throughout the partnership, Casting Circles provides continuous training, coaching, and implementation support to RLT members.
+This ensures the team has the skills, confidence, and resources needed to lead the work effectively — and to sustain and replicate restorative practices over time, even as staff or leadership changes.

 Restorative In-School Suspension (RISS) Development